 Ironically AI tools like automated sentiment analysis and speech analytics – which help understand customers’ emotions and subsequent behaviour based on their tone of voice and language used – are now seeing heavy adoption in contact centres and may have a greater impact on the bottom line than chatbots, at least in the short term.

-To deliver what customers want, it is important that the appropriate technology system, business process and customer transaction data are all immediately available to an agent (or automated system) at the right time during a customer interaction.
+To deliver what customers want, it is important that the appropriate technology system, business process and customer transaction data are all available to an agent (or automated system) at the right time during a customer interaction.

 Most processes can be broken down into simple steps, which means that with the right software, agents can be guided through these steps in a flexible manner.
 Instead of logging in to multiple systems, all the information and input screens the agent needs are presented to them in a single user interface.